mkuzak/estep-checklist/checklist.md

 ## Development setup

+- using the NLeSC coding style is required
 - editorconfig
 - applied code style in automated way if possible (i.e using linters and code formaters)
 - dev environment docker images in Dockerhub (with Dockerfile)